HARNode: A Time-Synchronised, Open-Source, Multi-Device, Wearable System for Ad Hoc Field Studies: Hard- and Software

 \subsection{Software}

 The software needed to operate HARNodes includes the firmware running on the AtomS3's as well as the server that receives the UDP packets sent by the HARNodes.
-Both have been custom-developed and are released as open-source software\footnote{https://github.com/; full link will be provided in final version}.
+Both have been custom-developed and are released as open-source software\footnote{https://github.com/teco-kit/HARNode}.